estruyf/blog-content/content/posts/2024-03-24-using-dev-proxy-in-your-github-actions-workflow-with-a-macos-runner.md

 ---
 title: "Using Dev Proxy in your GitHub Actions workflow on macOS"
-longTitle: "Using Dev Proxy in your GitHub Actions workflow on a macOS runner"
+longTitle: "Using Dev Proxy in your GitHub Actions workflow on a macOS hosted VM"
 customField: ""
 slug: "/dev-proxy-github-actions-workflow-macos/"
-description: "Learn how to use Dev Proxy in a GitHub Actions workflow on macOS for intercepting and inspecting your API calls"
+description: "Learn how to use Dev Proxy in a GitHub Actions workflow on macOS hosted VM for intercepting and inspecting your API calls"
 date: "2024-03-25T09:03:41.224Z"
 lastmod: "2024-03-25T09:03:41.673Z"
-preview: "/social/00355740-5659-4461-973b-07cdd3fe2b8e.png"
+preview: "/social/d057cd08-df11-4833-89a2-65cc3a2c1e6c.png"
 draft: true
 comments: true
 tags: